bbcmicrobit/micropython/docs/audio.rst

 **V2**, ``audio`` is also part of the ``microbit`` module.

-By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
+By default sound output will be via the edge connector on pin 0 and the :doc:`built-in speaker <speaker>` **V2**.
 You can connect wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sounds.

 Functions
 =========